There isn’t a day that goes by in my pediatric nutrition practice that I don’t hear the question, “What are healthy foods to eat?”

 And since we are the authors and have recently become the publishers (!) of Fearless Feeding, we are knee deep into formatting, editing and all the stuff our former publisher took care of the first time around.

-Additionally, I am working on an expanded revision of my E-book, Try New Food: Help New Eaters, Picky Eaters, and Extremely Picky Eaters Taste, Eat and Like New Food, which will be released in print as a workbook for parents.
+Additionally, I have released my new book, Try New Food: Help Picky Eaters Taste, Eat and Like New Food, as a workbook for parents.

 So, yes, I am paying attention to all the book publishing details.